 Meetings are on the 1st and 3rd Thursday of every month from 4:30 PM to 5:30 PM.
 Members must attend at least one meeting a month to remain active members.
 Members who miss two months in a row will be removed from the group but are welcome to apply again the next semester.

-Applications for Library Youth Ambassadors for new applicants are currently closed for 2021 – 2022 school year.
-They will reopen in August of 2022.
+Applications for Library Youth Ambassadors for new applicants are currently closed for 2022 – 2023 school year.

 Currently, meetings are virtual through Zoom and invitations will be sent to all approved Library Youth Ambassadors.

 - Serving as a focus group for creating library programs aimed at teens.